wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 {% include l18n.html %}
 {% include _toc.html %}

-This tutorial is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to using Hashicorp's Terraform to build, change, and version clusters of <a href="#Immutable">immutable</a> servers (through load balancers) running in clouds using <a href="#Idempotent">idempotent</a> declarative specifications (templates).
+This tutorial is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to using Hashicorp's Terraform to build, change, and version clusters of <a href="#Immutable">immutable</a> servers (through load balancers) running in clouds using <a href="#Idempotent">idempotent</a>.
 "Idempotent" means that repeat runs don't change anything if nothing is changed.

+Terrafrom provides its own modules.
+But where Terraform comes up short, customer administrators can write <strong>modules</strong> of their own to add more logic to continue using declarative specifications (templates).
 Thus Terraform defines the "desired state configuration" (DSC).

 Terraform is better characterized as a <strong>multi-service</strong> tool.
 Terraform is <strong>not a "multi-cloud tool" to ease migration</strong> among clouds to avoid vendor lock-in.
 One would need to rewrite all templates to move from, say, AWS to Azure.
 Terraform doesn't abstract resources needed to do that.

 Terraform can also provision <strong>on-premises</strong> servers running VMWare and OpenStack as well as AWS, Azure, Google Cloud, Digitial Ocean, Fastly, and other <a href="#CloudProviders">cloud providers</a> (responsible for understanding API interacitons and exposing resources).

-<strong>One tool</strong> to manage GitHub/GitLab, Datadog, too.
+<strong>One tool</strong> to manage GitHub/GitLab, Datadog, etc.

 Can’t really do that with CFN alone.
 Even though
 Cloud Formation has <strong>nested stack</strong> only for AWS.